Camera Float Float Strap for Underwater Camera and Life Pouch Case Universal Floating WristbandHand Grip Lanyard Works with GoPro Nikon Canon. | Better Homes & Gardens

 Advertisement

-Best Quality Guranteed.
 Protection - Bouyance floating camera wrist strap protects your camera from sinking while you are snorkeling or swimming.
 High Capacity - Each wristbands floating strap is made to float cameras up to 7 ounches/200 grams.
 Compatiable with GoPro, Panasonic Lumix, Nikon COOLPIX AW110, Canon, Fujifilm, FinePix, Olympus Tough, Sony, Pentax, Camcorders, Keys, Sunglass and Other Multiple Small Devices High Visibility - Never worry about losing your camear or keys!
 The camera float strap is brightly colored allowing easy retrieval in the dark or underwater.
 Durable Material - Made from soft, durable material that easily slips onto your wrist and providing a secure, stylish solution for carrying your devices.
 Multi-function - Perfect lanyard length makes it easy to take photos and easy to spot in the water from far away with the bright yellow color in case you drop it.
-This Bouyance cam
+This Bouyance camera float is an essential accessory for your e